maxmahlke/rocks/docs/cli.rst

 .. click:: cli:index
   :prog: rocks index

+The index is used for local asteroid name and number lookups.
+It should be kep up-to-date.
+If the index file is older than 30 days, a warning is displayed.

 **For all functions below, providing no argument triggers a selection from the asteroid index.**